2024 Arkansas elections: Federal offices

-President and vice president of the United States
+President of the United States

 Arkansas has 6 electoral votes in the Electoral College.
-Donald Trump previously won all of them with 62% of the popular vote.
+Republican Donald Trump comfortably won the state with 64.2% of the vote.

 U.S. House of Representatives

 Arkansas has 4 seats in the United States House of Representatives.
+All incumbent Republicans held their seats.

+Ballot measures

+Two statewide measures appeared on the ballot in 2024, both of which were approved.